cs3216/cs3216.github.io/coursework/seminar/index.md

 ## Mode of Submission

-The slides for the presentation should be named `group-<number>-seminar.{pptx|key}` and uploaded to Coursemology by 5 September 23:59 (Sunday), because we will be downloading the slides to project on screen during class.
+The slides for the presentation should be named `group-<number>-seminar.{pptx|key}` and uploaded to Coursemology by **5 September 2021 23:59** (Sunday), because we will be downloading the slides to project on screen during class.
 The application critiques should be submitted within 24 hours of the innovation seminar, by **7 September 2021 23:59** (Tuesday).
-Your comments for the mutual critique part should be done by **12 Sep 2021 23:59** (Sunday).
+Your comments for the mutual critique part should be done by **12 September 2021 23:59** (Sunday).

 **Marks will be deducted if you fail to follow the submission instructions (e.g. incorrect file naming).**